okeefj22/ca4005-crypto-assignment-02/README.md

 **10am Monday 5th December**

-## Comments
-Common mistakes made were as follows:

-1. Code digest not calculated correctly (or in some cases not implemented at all).

-2. Chinese Remainder Theorem not implemented correctly (or in some cases not implemented at all).

-3. Code digest not correctly converted into BigInteger (directly converting  from array of bytes can result in a negative digest since two's complement representation is assumed).

-4. Using a byte array for the code file which is too large (this will be filled up with additional zeroes and give an incorrect digest value).

-5. Calculating decryption exponent mod n rather than mod phi(n).

 ## Spec

 The aim of this assignment is to implement a digital signature using RSA.
 Before the digital signature can be implemented, you will need to set up an appropriate public/private RSA key pair.
 This should be done as follows: